Katelyn is an aquarium enthusiast, and she shares tips and advice to help aspiring fish owners learn about the hobby.

-Aquariums have developed the reputation of being murky algae-covered death traps for fish.
-Unfortunately for many, busy lives do take over and the novelty of the new pet will fade over time and aquarium maintenance becomes a neglected household burden.
+Aquariums have developed the reputation of being murky, algae-covered death traps for fish.
+Unfortunately for many, busy lives do take over, the novelty of the new pet will fade over time, and aquarium maintenance becomes a neglected household burden.

-However, if you plan ahead you can set up your aquarium so that all it requires is a few minutes a week (or even every two weeks) of your attention.
+However, if you plan ahead, you can set up your aquarium so that all it requires is a few minutes of your attention a week (or even every two weeks).
 (Plus daily feeding, of course.
 But if you can't manage that then you shouldn't have a fish!)

 Things to Avoid